jyao1/openspdm/Doc/SpdmDump.md

       82 (1608625474) MCTP(6) RSP->REQ SecuredSPDM(0xfffefffe, Seq=0x0002) MCTP(5) SPDM(11, 0x6c) SPDM_END_SESSION_ACK ()
    </pre>

-3. If GET_CERTIFICATE or encapsulated GET_CERTIFICATE is not sent (e.g. when SlotId 0xFF is used), the user need use `--rsp_cert_chain` or `--req_cert_chain` to indicate the responder certificate chain or the requester certificate chain, to dump the secured session data.
+3. If GET_CERTIFICATE or encapsulated GET_CERTIFICATE is not sent (e.g. when SlotId 0xFF is used or PUB_KEY_ID is used), the user need use `--rsp_cert_chain` or `--req_cert_chain` to indicate the responder certificate chain or the requester certificate chain, to dump the secured session data.

    For example, `SpdmDump -r SpdmRequester.pcap --psk 5465737450736b4461746100 --dhe_secret c7ac17ee29b6a4f84e978223040b7eddff792477a6f7fc0f51faa553fee58175 --req_cert_chain Rsa3072/bundle_requester.certchain.der --rsp_cert_chain EcP384/bundle_responder.certchain.der`